• Skip to primary navigation

 Reduce training time

 Most cyclists spend too much time on their recovery rides.
 I believe a single recovery ride should never last more than 10% of your total weekly training amount.
-Thus if you train about for about 10 hours per week, your recovery rides should never last longer than one hour.
-It does not make sense to spend more time on recovery rides since these rides reflect the previous training you are recovering from.
+Thus if you train for about 10 hours per week, your recovery rides should never last longer than one hour.
+Furthermore, spending more time on recovery rides does not make sense since these rides reflect the previous training you are recovering from.

 If you want to get the most out of the time you train, you should consider eliminating your recovery rides.
-It will be much better for you to ride for an extra hour another day.
+Instead, it will be much better to ride for an extra hour another day.

 As previously mentioned, one of my riders made it to the national team with only nine hours’ super-effective training per week.
-He would never have been able to that if he did recovery rides of 1-2hrs.
+It would not be possible with recovery rides of 1-2hrs.
 Due to limited time, we decided to skip every single recovery ride.
 Instead, he had two or three days per week without training.
-These days without training were spent recovering from highly effective interval training (and had plenty of time for his education).
+He spent these days without exercise, recovering from highly effective interval training (and had plenty of time for his education).

 That is just one example and proof that even elite athletes can perform great without recovery training.
 If your time is limited, it’s worthwhile considering whether you should change your strategy.